planqtn/planqtn/DEVELOPMENT.md

 Before committing, ensure that you followed the black formatting and tests are passing:

 ```
-check/qlego
+check/planqtn
 ```

-Note that both PlanqTN APIs and PlanqTN Jobs have depenencies on qlego, and changes will trigger integration tests on Github Actions.
+Note that both PlanqTN APIs and PlanqTN Jobs have depenencies on planqtn, and changes will trigger integration tests on Github Actions.

 ## PlanqTN Studio